By: Fox Monstera, #WeLoveConsent Communications & Social Media Intern, DanceSafe, Sloane Ferenchak, #WeLoveConsent Coordinator, Editor

 - 47% of trans people have reported experiencing sexual assault in their lifetimes, (HRC).

-These numbers increase when you account for the intersections of race, sexuality and queer identity.
+These numbers increase when you account for the intersections of race, disability, gender, class, and queer identity.
 It is important to note that due to stigma, harassment and a dominant rape culture, sexual assault is heavily underreported, especially by marginalized groups.
 These numbers do not reflect a portion of people who haven’t felt safe enough to come forward to report their experiences.
 Too many people are getting hurt because of the societal ignorance around consent which perpetuates rape culture.
 We can’t control the world around us but we can learn how to bring more awareness, respect and compassion into our interactions.

 Establishing Consent vs. Getting Consent